 6. Ask Your Volunteers To Donate

-If you want to learn more about how you can steward your relationship with volunteers and convert them into donors, check out our webinar, Building Supporter Stewardship through Volunteer Engagement.
+Instead, spend some time thanking them for their support and explaining their impact.
+When you make an appeal in the future, reference their past support and ask them to make an even bigger impact by making a donation.
+If you want to learn more about how you can steward your relationship with volunteers and convert them into donors, check out our webinar Building Supporter Stewardship through Volunteer Engagement.

 The most important thing you can do to improve your volunteer retention rate?
-Say “Thank You.”
-And then say it again and again.
+Say “thank you.”
+Then say it again.
+And again.

-Without volunteers, many nonprofits would go kaput.
-Managing your volunteers fairly and finding ways to engage them on a deeper level is an important pillar of organizational success.
+Without volunteers, many nonprofits would be unable to serve their communities.
+Managing your volunteers fairly and finding ways to engage them on a deeper level is an important pillar of your organization’s success.

 —including volunteer tracking, customizable donation forms, and the email builder —with zero pressure to buy.
 Click the button below to sign up!